juhele/opengeodata/README.md

 This repository will contain open geographic data of various sort I created for me or some of my projects.

-Currently available (see subfolders above):
+Datasets currently available (see subfolders above):

-- open dataset of uranium mines and deposits
+- uranium mines and deposits

--
+- world nuclear power reactors